gonzalez-delgado/PCIdep/README.md

 ### User guide

-For a comprehensive introduction to the package and its functionalities, please refer to the [package vignettes](https://gonzalez-delgado.github.io/PCIdep/articles/index.html).
+For a comprehensive introduction to the package and its functionalities, please refer to the [user guide](https://gonzalez-delgado.github.io/PCIdep/index.html).

 ### Installing PCIdep